sakbarpu/DQuAS/README.md

 The repository contains code to fine-tune [BERT](https://arxiv.org/abs/1810.04805) on the training dataset and for prediction on the dev dataset.

+## Google Natural Questions Dataset

+The Google NQ dataset is a question answering dataset that can be thought of as a triple (question, long answer, short answer).

+The questions are extracted from Google query logs and contain keywords queries that were posted on the Google search engine.
+In response to the query, a list of websites are returned by the Google search engine.
+The top wikipedia articles that are retrieved in response to a given query are given to the human annotators whose job is to label passages in the article that form the long answers to the Google query.
+In addition to the long answer, the annotator is also responsible to label a short answer (most like a couple of words or a small phrase) in the Wikipedia article.

+The goal then is given a Google query and a Wikipedia article with many passages (may be 100 passages), find the long answer and short answer to the query.

+In this DQuAS project, we are interested in only localizing the passage that constitute the long answer to the query.
+And we fine-tune BERT to perform binary classification task.

 ## Instructions for installing and running code
 ### Prerequisites
   * Ubuntu 16.04 instance with CUDA installed